kjhealy/tidyverse.org/content/learn.md

 * [Data Manipulation in R](http://geni.us/datamanipulationir) by Steph Locke.
 Covers data manipulation in a tidyverse way.

+* [Data Visualization: A Practical Introduction](https://amzn.to/2vfAixM) by Kieran Healy.
+Learn the principles and practice of data visualization using ggplot and other tidyverse tools.

 ## DataCamp

 DataCamp is an excellent way to improve your R skills, including the tidyverse.
 A great place to start is the [Tidyverse Fundamentals with R](https://www.datacamp.com/tracks/tidyverse-fundamentals) skill track that walks users through many of the packages in the tidyverse in a sequence of five courses.